ARINC-IA/CSMIM/docs/schema.md

         description: whatever

-# Schema for the data type `utc`
+## Schema for the data type `utc`

 There are no further definitions for time stamps:

     type: utc

-# Schema for the data type array
+## Schema for the data type array

-You can define the allowed range for the number of items of an array:

-    type: int[]
-    min-items: 1
-    max-items: 3

-For the items of the array, you can define a schema that validates these:
+For the items of the array, you can define descriptions:

     type: string[]
     array-items:
       description: If necessary
-      max-length: 20

 Note that the `type` of the array items is not specified again, because the array type already does so.
 For multidimensional arrays, you can specify the